- About the book

 - The author

-About the authorVictoria Leukavets is a research fellow at the Stockholm Center for Eastern European Studies.
-She has an interdisciplinary background and holds several postgraduate degrees.
-After studying law at the Belarusian State Economic University, she pursued MA in human rights at the University of Manchester.
-She received her second MA degree in EU international relations from the College of Europe and did a PhD in political science at the Bremen International Graduate School of Social Sciences.
-In addition, Victoria Leukavets completed several traineeships and fellowships, inter alia, at the European Parliament in Brussels, the UK Parliament in London, Harvard Davis Center and Wilson International Center for Scholars.
-She has published in, among other outlets, Belarus-Analysen, Russian Analytical Digest, Caucasus Survey and New Perspectives.
+About the authorVictoria Leukavets is a post-doctoral research fellow and a policy analyst at the Stockholm Center for Eastern European Studies.
+She has an interdisciplinary background and holds several postgraduate degrees, including an MA in human rights from the University of Manchester, an MA in EU international relations from the College of Europe, and a PhD in political science from the Bremen International Graduate School of Social Sciences.
+In addition, Dr Leukavets has held fellowships at the European Parliament in Brussels, the UK Parliament, Harvard Davis Center and Wilson International Center for Scholars.
+She has published in, among other outlets, Europe-Asia Studies, Belarus-Analysen, Russian Analytical Digest, Caucasus Survey and New Perspectives.

-Reviews"A rich and thorough empirical analysis."—Frank Schimmelfennig, Professor of European Politics, ETH Zürich
+Reviews"A rich and thorough empirical analysis.
+It is grounded well in the relevant literature and provides a useful cross-country comparison."—Frank Schimmelfennig, Professor of European Politics, ETH Zürich

-"A solid and valuable piece of academic work.
-It addresses an interesting puzzle in the field of post-Soviet integration politics, the relevance of which is further increased by the political significance of the developments under study, which have contributed to an ongoing crisis of European and international security.
-This clearly structured and factually rich book benefits from and contributes to several theoretical and empirical scholarly literatures.
-It develops an analytical framework that proves to be a useful guide to the collection, organization, assessment, and interpretation of the enormous amount of relevant historical and contemporary empirical material." -- Peter Mayer, Professor of International Relations, University of Bremen
+""A solid and valuable piece of academic work.
+It addresses an interesting puzzle in the field of post-Soviet integration politics the relevance of which is increased by the ongoing crisis of European and international security.
+This clearly structured and factually rich book contributes to several theoretical and empirical scholarly pieces of literature.
+It develops an analytical framework that is a valuable guide to the assessment and interpretation of a rich array of historical and contemporary empirical material."—Peter Mayer, Professor of International Relations, University of Bremen"

 - Additional Information